Question: Can German Shepherds eat bananas?

 - Vitamin E can help the blood to circulate properly through the blood vessels thus improving the cardiovascular health of your dog.

-Although it’s quite rare, vitamin E deficiency can cause poor vision, an impaired immune system, reproductive issue, and neurologic dysfunction.
+Although it’s quite rare, vitamin E deficiency can cause poor vision, an impaired immune system, reproductive issues, and neurologic dysfunction.
 Once again, how much vitamin E that dogs need will vary depending on several factors.
 But generally speaking, most dogs need a daily intake of 400 IU to 800 IU of vitamin E.

 Vitamin E can naturally be found in fruits and vegetables, such as banana, green leafy vegetables, coconut, olive, sunflower oils, and others.
-Giving your dog additional vitamin E supplement may not be necessary if you feed your dog with a high-quality dog food.
+Giving your dog additional vitamin E supplement may not be necessary if you feed your dog with high-quality dog food.
 Some commercially-available dog foods have included the ingredients listed before in their formula.
-However, dogs with medical conditions such as dry or itchy skin could benefit from extra vitamin E supplement in their diet.
+However, dogs with medical conditions such as dry or itchy skin could benefit from extra vitamin E supplements in their diet.

 Vitamin B6 plays a high role in dogs’ health, primarily in making proteins, hormones, and neurotransmitters.
 It promotes red cell production that is needed for normal brain function.
 It is also used for antibody formations and immune system functioning.
 According to a study, vitamin B6 deficiency has been linked to a risk of heart disease.
-Vitamin B6 is also beneficial for dogs with an insulin resistance, diabetes, or crushing disease, giving your dog added vitamin B6 can help him since it works well to stabilize blood sugar level and thyroid hormones.
+Vitamin B6 is also beneficial for dogs with insulin resistance, diabetes, or crushing disease, giving your dog added vitamin B6 can help him since it works well to stabilize blood sugar level and thyroid hormones.

 Vitamin B6 can naturally be found in sunflower seeds, nutritional yeast, banana, fish, eggs, meat, spinach, carrot, broccoli, brown rice, whole grains, avocados, soybean, walnuts, lentils, lima beans, wheat, green foods, wheat germ, buckwheat flour, alfalfa, and catnip.
 Adding one of these ingredients in your dog’s diet is enough for your dog’s daily needs.

-Magnesium is the second most abundant mineral found in dog’s body after Potassium.
+Magnesium is the second most abundant mineral found in the dog’s body after Potassium.
 Magnesium is needed for almost all of the dog’s bodily function.
 Every time your dog makes a movement, or experiences a heartbeat, or simply thinks about his dinner, magnesium acts as a conduit that facilitates the transfer of energy.
 Together with sodium, potassium, and calcium, these four minerals support a healthy heart function, muscle movement, nervous system signaling, and dog’s mental and emotional well-being.

 Magnesium deficiency has been known to cause muscle weakness, walking abnormalities, muscle pain, heart arrhythmia, improperly triggered reflexes, and lethargy.
 Magnesium can naturally be found in banana, wheat germ, soybean, whole grains, peanuts, cashews, almonds, quinoa, and edamame.

-Considering the impact of potassium and magnesium on dog’s health, you should regularly include one of those ingredients in your dog’s diet.
+Considering the impact of potassium and magnesium on a dog’s health, you should regularly include one of those ingredients in your dog’s diet.
 Some commercially available dog food such as Blue Wildness has included some of those ingredients in their formula which is enough to meet your dog’s daily potassium and magnesium needs.

 Fiber is an essential nutrient that supports the proper function of a dog’s digestive system.
 It’s available in plentiful in plant-based foods like grains, apples, bran, canned pumpkin, brown rice, and vegetables.
-Aside from maintaining an overall health of a dog’s digestive tract, adding fiber to your dog’s diet also helps with weight management, diarrhea, constipation, and diabetes mellitus.
+Aside from maintaining the overall health of a dog’s digestive tract, adding fiber to your dog’s diet also helps with weight management, diarrhea, constipation, and diabetes mellitus.
 Realizing the importance of fiber, it’s no wonder that this nutrient is present in most commercial dog food.

 So to conclude, can your German Shepherd eat bananas?
 Yes, he can but it should be given in moderation.
 Having too many bananas is just having too much of a good thing and may result in your dog getting constipation.

-By including banana in your dog’s diet, your dog will get all the benefits listed above.
-When I have a free time, I like to make homemade banana treats for my dog.
+By including a banana in your dog’s diet, your dog will get all the benefits listed above.
+When I have free time, I like to make homemade banana treats for my dog.
 Somehow, it just makes me feel good when I look at how fast he could gobble the treats.
 You may want to look at the videos below to find some ideas if you want to make homemade banana treats for your dog.
-Trust me, there is nothing in this world that will make your dog happier than eating his owner homemade treats.
+Trust me, there is nothing in this world that will make your dog happier than eating his owner’s homemade treats.